Clock Model¶

 Clock Time¶

-In order to avoid confusing the simulation time (which is basically unknown to
+To avoid confusing the simulation time (which is basically unknown to

 communication protocols and hardware elements) with the clock time maintained

-by hardware clocks, INET introduces a new C++ type called the ClockTime
+by hardware clocks, INET introduces a new C++ type called the ClockTime.

 types cannot be implicitly converted into each other.
 This approach prevents